The following information is only as accurate as the last update (Oct., 2019)! However, it is a starting point.

 LYME SUPPORT GROUPS IN NOVA SCOTIA

-A Lyme Support Group had also been started in the Bridgewater area; however, the contact person has stepped down and a replacement is being looked for.
-If interested, please let Donna Lugar know at email@example.com.
+A Lyme Support Group had also been started in the Bridgewater area; however, the contact person has stepped down and a replacement has not yet been found.
+If interested, please let Donna Lugar know at firstname.lastname@example.org.

 There are many other areas throughout the province that could use Lyme Support Groups, especially for those not on social media.
 Anyone interested in starting one can contact Donna for suggestions.